devraza/sage/README.md

 # sage

-A collection of cybersecurity-related utilities for my personal use.
+A collection of utilities for home labs.

+## Dependencies
+You'll need the following installed for `sage` to function properly
+- netcat (`nc`)